Top 9 Reasons to Choose Managed WordPress Hosting

 Advanced Security

-To protect yourself from hackers and malware you’ll need to make sure you have secure web access as well as use providers who have strong protection through firewalls and security technologies.
+To protect yourself from hackers and malware, you must ensure secure web access and use providers with strong protection through firewalls and security technologies.
 This includes their server security, cloud provider security and DNS security.
-Any quality managed hosting provider will have what you need to be secure and then some.
+Any quality, managed hosting provider will have what you need to be secure and then some.

 Testing Platforms

-A big hold up with upgrades, changes and new website capabilities is testing.
-It’s so essential to test everything possible off your website to make sure it’s the right fit and will gel with your existing online masterpiece so you don’t bring your entire website crashing down.
-That sounds like solid advice but who has time to copy their website to a development site, test and migrate the changes back before adding plugins, committing to changes or upgrading to different PHP versions?
+A big hold-up with upgrades, changes and new website capabilities is testing.
+It’s essential to test everything possible off your website to ensure it’s the right fit and will gel with your existing online masterpiece so you don’t crash your entire website.
+That sounds like solid advice, but who has time to copy their website to a development site, test and migrate the changes before adding plugins, committing to changes or upgrading to different PHP versions?

-Most Managed WordPress hosting packages come with one-click staging environments to act as your development site (shortened to dev).
+Most Managed WordPress hosting packages have one-click staging environments to act as your development site (shortened to dev).

 Premium DNS

 To make the most of this service, look for premium DNS providers (and hosts that offer multiple options).
-This isn’t something you can receive from a shared hosting provider or the DIY option, if you go with these you’ll need to buy this separately.
-With managed WordPress hosting, however, premium DNS should be included in the price so look for a host that partners with fast and reliable DNS providers such as Cloudflare, Amazon, DNS Made Easy and Dyn.
+This isn’t something you can receive from a shared hosting provider or the DIY option, and if you go with these, you’ll need to buy them separately.
+With managed WordPress hosting, however, premium DNS should be included in the price, so look for a host that partners with fast and reliable DNS providers such as Cloudflare, Amazon, DNS Made Easy and Dyn.

 what makes managed wordpress hosting such a valuable investment